All Episodes

 And then you got blue state Democrats attempting to block access to the ballot for Trump in 2020.

-Having a very, very difficult time adjusting to what's happening.
+They're having a very, very difficult time adjusting to what's happening.

-Anyway, joining us to discuss this is D.C.
-McAllister.
+Anyway, joining us to discuss this is DC McAllister.

-She's with The Federalist and PJ Media and Danielle McLaughlin, an attorney, a left-wing lunatic, a constitutional expert.
+She's with the Federalist and PJ Media and Danielle McLaughlin, an attorney, a left-wing lunatic, a constitutional expert.

 So what is your great fear?